Aghost527/Unified-Cloud-API/README.md

 7. Install *gsutil*, *boto*, *boto3*, *botocore*, *gcs-oauth2-boto-plugin*, *azure-storage*, *azure-common* and *pycryptodome* packages by pip.

+## Get started

+1. Execute command python main.py in the project folder.

+2. Enter the application on localhost:5000.
+It also support remote visiting.

 ## Note
 1. If you want to change to another *Google Cloud Platform Account* or another *Google Cloud Project*, you may need to manually shutdown and restart the web application to renew the environment.